 [View all photos]

-The surnames that I am most actively researching include: Curbow; Ham; Atwood; Grantham (most of these families are from various southern states – who eventually settled in Texas); Montoya (New Mexico and Utah); Spencer, Gardner, Elmer (Mormon pioneers – most migrated from England to Utah); Geier and Lipsdorf (my German family).
+The surnames that I am most actively researching include: Curbow; Ham; Atwood; Grantham (families who migrated to Texas from various southern states); Montoya (New Mexico and Utah); Spencer, Gardner and Elmer (Mormon Pioneers who settled in Utah); Geier and Lipsdorf (my German family).

 Note the icons for photos and for histories when they are available for an individual.